philinhphan/Adventour/README.md

 - Homepage: When all have swiped add a small note on the MyTrips tile saying somethin like "new perferct match"
 - My Trips Page: All the Styling!
 - My Trips Page: When all invited users gabe their prefrences there should be a button available saying something like "show me the perfect match" -> Only when clicking on it the API get fetched an the pefect match will be created -> the trip tile changes now as it gets a name of the destination -> Every user can now click on the trip and will be directed to the trip detail page
-- Trip Detail Page: Needs to be created!
+- Trip Detail Page: Needs to be Designed, wait until we have the API Data.
 See Figma Moblie Prototype for styling this (https://www.figma.com/design/qU0lZ1vktP1sJEH73d0tGk/Prototyp_1_Adventour?node-id=352-400&p=f&t=IqUqN6bJ5iiNxNE0-0)

 ## To Do - Nice to have

 - Sign Up functionality
 - make it possible to invite anyone, no matter if they have an account or not
+- make it possible to stop anywhere in the process of planning and come back to the right page over the my trip menu

+## To Do - Before handing it in

+- write documentation
+- comment everything!
+- error handling!
+- specify inputs and make it error resitent